sciwork/swportal/content/pages/sprint/2022/04-taipei.rst

 9th April, Saturday, 2022, 14:00 -- 18:00

+Fee
+---

+| Attendees will pay for the venue fee (2280 NTD) together.
+|	Note that we have 17 people last sprint :)

 Requirements
 ------------

-A laptop to get your hands on.
+| A laptop to get your hands on.
 Some snacks if you like.
 Stay healthy!
+|	Check out the `Fee`_, too.

 ..
 Sponsors
 .. --------